 The high standard of behaviour and discipline in the school is created through the high expectations of all staff and their commitment.
-The 'tone' of the school is the responsibility of all staff led by the Headteacher and School Management Team.
+The 'tone' of the school is the responsibility of all staff led by the Headteacher and the Senior Leadership Team.
 This is achieved in a number of ways.
 Firstly, by showing a high positive profile around school.
-Children quickly get to know what is expected of them.
+(Dinner hall, playground all round school) Children quickly get to know what is expected of them.
 Then by:

-- 1. Reactions of all staff and appropriate rewards and sanctions when needed. - 2.
+- 1. Reactions of all staff and appropriate rewards and sanctions when needed.
+(All staff) - 2.
 Routines for the following times which are adhered to by all staff: - a) Assembly - b) Classroom routines - c) Playtimes - d) Lunchtimes - 3.
 A special system and programme for the children who have caused/are causing particular difficulties.
 This is recorded and always put in place through discussion with parents/guardians. - 4.
 Positive rewards for good behaviour and work.
 (Colour point system) - 5.
-Involvement of children themselves in creating a good environment.

-1. Reactions of Staff (most important)
+Involvement of children themselves in creating a good environment. - 1.
+Reactions of Staff (most important)